China in January 2026: Weather, Where to Visit & What to Do in Winter

 Yunnan

 It is well-known that Yunnan is like spring all year round.
-Even in January, Yunnan's average high temperature can reach around 15°C. It boasts delightfully mild air for travelers to avoid the cold in the northern area.
+Even in January, the average high temperature in Kunming, the capital of Yunnan, can reach around 15°C. It boasts delightfully mild air for travelers to avoid the cold in the northern area.

-It is a tranquil time to go around the lake hiking and get incredible pictures of Dianchi Lake and Erhai Lake; spend your energy exploring the fantastic Stone Forest; and catch sight of a beautiful slice of snow blanket at the peak of West Hill.
-The warm weather is suitable for going deep into the city's old traditions and culture, like Shuanglang Old Town and Yunnan Nationalities Village, which show you a distinct facet of minority life.
+It is a tranquil time to walk around the lake and get incredible pictures of Dianchi Lake and Erhai Lake; spend your energy exploring the fantastic Stone Forest; and catch sight of a beautiful slice of snow blanket at the peak of West Hill.
+The warm weather is suitable for going deep into the city's old traditions and culture, like Shuanglang Old Town and Lijiang Ancient Town, which show you a distinct facet of minority life.

 Sanya

 The city of Sanya is a very popular destination to escape the cold while visiting China in January.
 During this time, you can take a pleasant sunbath and enjoy a comfortable, warm atmosphere on the beach.
-You have a chance to explore the lush rainforests and sample cheap, fresh seafood that you haven't gotten in the north.
+You have a chance to explore the lush rainforests and sample cheap, fresh, and delicious seafood.

 Harbin